• Home

 How to Make Packing Simple

 4 years on the road and 50+ countries under our belts, we know how important it is to simplify your packing.
-If you have a packing system in place and know what you’re going to pack along with where and how you’re going to pack it, all of that packing anxiety just floats away and you never forget the things you need.
-We travel with backpacks and travel packs, my husband prefers the former, I go with the latter, but everything here applies equally to suitcase packing, even to carry-on only packing.
+If you have an easy packing system in place and know what you’re going to pack along with where and how you’re going to pack it, all of that packing anxiety just floats away and you never forget to pack the travel essentials you need.
+We travel with backpacks and travel packs, my husband prefers the former, I go with the latter, but everything here applies equally to suitcase packing, even to simple carry-on only packing.

 How to simplify packing